-Lottery presents Celtics with a potential franchise player, but also an Isaiah Thomas-related dilemma
+The lottery-winning Celtics now face an Isaiah Thomas-related dilemma

 Let Thomas walk … or trade him

-This suggestion is probably equivalent to heresy in Boston at the moment, but if the Celtics want to win multiple Larry O’Brien trophies over the next 15 years — and that should be their goal — they have to at least entertain the possibility of chasing them without Thomas.
+This suggestion is tantamount to heresy in Boston at the moment, but if the Celtics want to win multiple Larry O’Brien trophies over the next 15 years — and that should be their goal — they have to at least entertain the possibility of chasing them without Thomas.
 And if they want to maximize Thomas’ value, do they do the unthinkable and trade him this year?
-If they want to delay true contention for another few years, do they deal a player like Bradley or Kelly Olynyk too?
+If they want to delay true contention for another few years, do they deal a player like Bradley or Kelly Olynyk, too?

 To trade Thomas would be to effectively sacrifice 2017-18 for an increase in title odds down the road.
 It almost certainly won’t happen.
 But the discussions surrounding a potential max contract for Thomas will be very interesting.
-The thought of such a lucrative deal has to make Celtics fans feel queasy.
+The thought of handing out such a lucrative deal has to make Celtics fans feel queasy.
 But the thought of him leaving might spark outrage.

-This is all very hypothetical, of course, and the decision-making process will surely take various twists and turns over the next two or 14 months.
-There will surely be plenty of other options considered.
-There are other choices — such as the one surrounding Avery Bradley’s contract, which is very similar to Thomas’ — that must be made as well.
+This is all hypothetical, of course, and the decision-making process will surely take various twists and turns over the next two or 14 months.
+There will likely be plenty of other options considered, too.
+There are other choices — such as the one surrounding Bradley’s contract, which is very similar to Thomas’ — that must be made, as well.

-But the bottom line is this: With so many valuable commodities, including another unprotected Brooklyn Nets pick in 2018, but with no true transcendent superstar currently on the roster, Boston will have no shortage of difficult decisions to make on its quest for a title.
-It’s an enviable position to be in; that, however, doesn’t make the decision any easier.
+But the bottom line is this: With so many valuable commodities, including another unprotected Brooklyn Nets first-round pick coming in 2018, but with no true transcendent superstar currently on the roster, Boston will have no shortage of difficult decisions to make on its quest for a title.
+It’s an enviable position to be in.
+But that doesn’t make the decision any easier.